-The county charges a 2% collection fee for this service.
-The assessments for general capital improvements or replacements and debt service are recognized as revenue when levied.
-Amounts assessed for special projects are recorded as deferred revenue and recognized upon completion of the project.
+The county charged a 2% collection fee for this service.
+The assessments for general capital improvements or replacements are recognized as revenue when levied.
+Amounts assessed for special projects were recorded as deferred revenue and recognized upon completion of the project.
 By resolution of the Board of Directors, the capital contributions assessment cannot increase by more than 3% each year and will cease when the amount collected reaches 10% of the replacement value of the assets with estimated lives greater than 40 years.

-I. Measurement Uncertainty
+1. Measurement Uncertainty